Rhinoplasty

 Rhinoplasty Operation

-- Incisions: Dr Griffin will make discreet incisions inside the nostrils (closed rhinoplasty) or across the columella (open rhinoplasty) to access the nasal structures.
+- Incisions: Incisions may be placed inside the nostrils (closed approach) or across the columella (open approach).

 Recovery After Rhinoplasty

-- Swelling and bruising: Swelling and bruising around the nose and eyes are common after rhinoplasty and usually subside within a few weeks.
+- Swelling and bruising: Temporary swelling or bruising around the nose and eyes is common.

 Please note that all surgical procedures carry risks, including the possibility of complications during and after surgery.